Deploy the OpenVPN client to a Chromebook

 Please note the screenshots used in this guide were generated using a Samsung XE303C12.
 Your Chromebook may not line up exactly with these screenshots.

-- Download the client from the OpenVPN Interface.
+- Download the client from OpenVPN > Server > Remote Clients.

 - Now that we have the file we suggest sharing the file via Google Drive with the user that will be using the OpenVPN client.

 - On the target device, browse to chrome://net-internals#chromeos and use "Import ONC file".
 If your drop-down menu does not match the screenshot please select the ChromeOS option from the drop-down.